DevCycleHQ/AI-Prompts-And-Rules/install-prompts/dotnet-openfeature.md

 Installation is complete when ALL of the following are true:

-- ✅ OpenFeature SDK and DevCycle provider packages installed
+- ✅ OpenFeature SDK and DevCycle server SDK installed
 - ✅ SDK key is configured (via appsettings OR temporary hardcode with TODO)
 - ✅ OpenFeature initialized with DevCycle provider
 - ✅ Application builds and runs without errors